sindykatto/sindykatto/README.md

 ### about

-😈 hi, u can call me sin
+😈 hi, u can call me sin, also known as an0nphr3ak

 ---